Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWizardPage-c.rst

 * :sip:ref:`~PyQt6.QtWidgets.QWizardPage.isComplete` is called to determine whether the Next and/or Finish button should be enabled or disabled.
 If you reimplement :sip:ref:`~PyQt6.QtWidgets.QWizardPage.isComplete`, also make sure that :sip:ref:`~PyQt6.QtWidgets.QWizardPage.completeChanged` is emitted whenever the complete state changes.

 Normally, the Next button and the Finish button of a wizard are mutually exclusive.
 If :sip:ref:`~PyQt6.QtWidgets.QWizardPage.isFinalPage` returns ``true``, Finish is available; otherwise, Next is available.
 By default, :sip:ref:`~PyQt6.QtWidgets.QWizardPage.isFinalPage` is true only when :sip:ref:`~PyQt6.QtWidgets.QWizardPage.nextId` returns -1.
 If you want to show Next and Final simultaneously for a page (letting the user perform an "early finish"), call :sip:ref:`~PyQt6.QtWidgets.QWizardPage.setFinalPage`\ (true) on that page.
-For wizards that support early finishes, you might also want to set the :sip:ref:`~PyQt6.QtWidgets.QWizard.WizardOptions.HaveNextButtonOnLastPage` and :sip:ref:`~PyQt6.QtWidgets.QWizard.WizardOptions.HaveFinishButtonOnEarlyPages` options on the wizard.
+For wizards that support early finishes, you might also want to set the :sip:ref:`~PyQt6.QtWidgets.QWizard.WizardOption.HaveNextButtonOnLastPage` and :sip:ref:`~PyQt6.QtWidgets.QWizard.WizardOption.HaveFinishButtonOnEarlyPages` options on the wizard.

 In many wizards, the contents of a page may affect the default values of the fields of a later page.
 To make it easy to communicate between pages, :sip:ref:`~PyQt6.QtWidgets.QWizard` supports a "field" mechanism that allows you to register a field (e.g., a :sip:ref:`~PyQt6.QtWidgets.QLineEdit`) on a page and to access its value from any page.
 Fields are global to the entire wizard and make it easy for any single page to access information stored by another page, without having to put all the logic in :sip:ref:`~PyQt6.QtWidgets.QWizard` or having the pages know explicitly about each other.
 Fields are registered using :sip:ref:`~PyQt6.QtWidgets.QWizardPage.registerField` and can be accessed at any time using :sip:ref:`~PyQt6.QtWidgets.QWizardPage.field` and :sip:ref:`~PyQt6.QtWidgets.QWizardPage.setField`.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QWizard`, `Class Wizard Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-classwizard-example.html>`_, `License Wizard Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-licensewizard-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QWizard`, `Trivial Wizard Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-trivialwizard-example.html>`_, `License Wizard Example <https://doc.qt.io/qt-6/qtwidgets-dialogs-licensewizard-example.html>`_.